-Mount Rogers Spur is a 10 mile out and back trail located near Whitetop, VA that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and birding and is accessible from March until October.
+Mount Rogers Spur is a 10 mile moderately trafficked out and back trail located near Whitetop, VA that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible from March until October.
+Dogs are also able to use this trail but must be kept on leash.

 This was a very nice hike.
 We reached the trailhead from the massey gap parking lot, taking the Rhododendron Gap trail to the Appalachian Trail.
 Took about 4 miles to reach the Mount Rogers Spur Trail, and every mile was totally worth it.
 The hike started out with wild ponies, how can you beat that.
 The hike was very rocky but full of scenery and views all around you.
 We are attempting to hike all of the highest peaks in every state, and this is by far the most fun and most scenic hike we have done yet, having completed all of the states in the southeast thus far.
 The Mount Rogers spur trail alone was a very easy short hike to the summit, hiking through some very thick wooded areas that is very beautiful.
 Our only negative would have to be that there was no sign at the top stating the peak and its elevation.
 Luckily their was a piece of cardboard with the info out it laying on a rock that someone made.
 HA.